t-mullen/hyperhost/README.md

 - The **require** method only supports module *names* and not *paths*. `require('custom')`, not `require('./custom')`.
 (Use Browserify before uploading if you need this behaviour)

 **Notes:**
 You can host the files in this repo anywhere (even on a file:// domain!) if you don't want to use Github's servers for the initial resources.
-You can also use any PeerJS signalling server.
+You can also use any PeerJS signalling server (with the addition of a `/api/peers` route that returns all peer IDs)

 ### [MULTIHACK](https://rationalcoding.github.io/multihack) is a web-based IDE that uses HyperHost to deploy your project even faster!